 - International hotel chains (4-5 stars) will usually set the appropriate standards for their own hotels within the framework of quality management.

 - Establish how meetings are held at the destination (e.g. social distancing rules) and under which general conditions.

 - Have an alternative option for accommodation prepared should there be a case of COVID-19 detected in the hotel/accommodation.

 - Prepare action points and continuity plan to follow with your POC/line manager in the event of accommodation be placed under immediate lockdown.

 The following PPE is recommended for travelling:

-- Enough hand sanitiser that can be carried with the employee for the duration of travel, and for at least 1 week extra should return date be delayed.
+- Enough hand sanitiser that can be carried by the employee for the duration of travel plus one week extra should the return date be delayed

-- Ensure that the employee knows the limits and appropriate method and use of PPE to further minimise risk.
+- Ensure the employee knows the limits and appropriate use of PPE to further minimise risk.